jmjuanes/mikel/README.md

 console.log(result); // Output: "Hello, World!"
 ```

-Custom helper functions receive multiple arguments, where the first N arguments are the variables with the helper is called in the template, and the last argument is an options object containing the following keys:
+Custom helper functions receive a single object as argument, containing the following keys:

+- `args`: an array containing the variables with the helper is called in the template.
+- `opt`: an object containing the keyword arguments provided to the helper.
 - `context`: the current context (data) where the helper has been executed.
 - `fn`: a function that executes the template provided in the helper block and returns a string with the evaluated template in the provided context.